Coorbit theory of warped time-frequency systems in $\mathbb{R}^d$: Coorbit space theory of warped time-frequency systems

 for all $\delta\leq\delta_0$, proving the second assertion.
 The proof is completed by observing that the statement about weighted, mixed-norm Lebesgue spaces is a direct consequence of \eqref{eq:BBmBoundedOnLPQ}. \end{proof}

 By definition, the coorbit space $\Co (\mathcal{G}(\theta,\Phi),\BanachOne)$ depends on both the prototype function $\theta$ and the warping function $\Phi$.
 The dependence on the warping function $\Phi$ is an essential consequence of (sufficiently) different warping functions inducing time-frequency representations with vastly different properties.
-As teasered in the introduction, relations between coorbit spaces associated to different warping functions will be studied in the framework of decomposition spaces in a follow-up contribution.
-Here, we will show that, the dependence on the generating prototype $\theta$ can be weakened, i.e., under certain conditions on $\theta_1,\theta_2$, the coorbit spaces $\Co (\mathcal{G}(\theta_1,\Phi),\BanachOne)$ and $\Co (\mathcal{G}(\theta_2,\Phi),\BanachOne)$ are equal, similar to modulation spaces for the STFT.
+Relations between coorbit spaces associated to different warping functions are studied in the framework of decomposition spaces~\cite{fegr85,boni07,voigtlaender2016embeddings} in a follow-up contribution.
+Here, we will show that the dependence on the generating prototype $\theta$ can be weakened, i.e., under certain conditions on $\theta_1,\theta_2$, the coorbit spaces $\Co (\mathcal{G}(\theta_1,\Phi),\BanachOne)$ and $\Co (\mathcal{G}(\theta_2,\Phi),\BanachOne)$ are equal, similar to modulation spaces for the STFT.
 Before we do so, however, we show that the mixed kernel associated with two warped time-frequency systems inherits the membership in $\BBm$ (or $\AAm$) from the kernels of the individual systems.

 \begin{lemma} Let $X\in\{\AAm,\BBm\}$, with a symmetric weight $m$ satisfying $m(\PhVar,\PhVarA)\leq C^{(0)}m(\PhVar,\PhVarC)m(\PhVarC,\PhVarA)$, for some $C^{(0)}$ and all $\PhVar,\PhVarA,\PhVarC\in\PhSpace$.
 If $\theta_1,\theta_2 \in \Ltv\cap \LtRd$ are nonzero and such that $K_{\theta_1,\Phi},K_{\theta_2,\Phi}\in X$, then